Do You Sweat After You Eat? What Your Body Is Trying to Tell You About Your Diet and Health

 • The least invasive treatment is antiperspirants, which block sweat glands and temporarily suppress sweat production.
 A prescription-strength antiperspirant contains the highest level of the active ingredient that stops sweating.
 A common side effect is eye or skin irritation.

-Are you struggling with sweat in other areas too?
-If so, Ejis sweat proof basics (available from our shop or on Amazon) prevent sweat stains and odor.
+Don't let sweat marks and odor ruin your convidence.
+Ejis sweat proof basics (available from our shop or on Amazon) protects your clothes from sweat stains and odor.
 Our sweat proof boxer briefs and undershirts are made of premium fabric fused with odor-fighting silver.
 They have an ultra-thin waterproof layer to protect clothing from your sweatiest parts.
 The men’s collection also includes dress socks to combat sweaty and stinky feet.

 Ejis Men's Collection Banner